sharonxu/prompt-potluck-coding/debugging-strategies/2025-01-26-iterative-error-correction-by-sharon.md

 - When you need a complete rewrite
 - When the AI's approach is fundamentally wrong (use a different strategy)
 - For trivial syntax errors (just tell the AI directly)
+- When the error message is unclear or misleading (investigate the root cause first before prompting)
+- After 3+ failed iterations (try a different model, approach, or ask a human)

+**Common pitfalls:**
+- **AI still hallucinates despite analysis**: Ask it to explain its reasoning step-by-step again, or provide a simpler minimal reproduction
+- **Over-explaining confuses the AI**: Balance detail with clarity—focus on observable behavior, not speculation
+- **Stuck in a loop**: If the AI keeps making the same mistake, explicitly state what it's doing wrong and what success looks like
+- **Multi-file bugs**: Apply this pattern to one component at a time rather than the entire system

 **Cost/latency considerations:**
 - This pattern typically takes 2-3 exchanges vs. 1, but saves time by avoiding bug loops
 - Works well with streaming responses since analysis comes before code

+**Variations:**
+- **For different error types**: Adapt the analysis questions
+  - Compile-time errors: "What syntax or type issue is causing this?"
+  - Runtime errors: "What input or state triggered this?"
+  - Logical errors: "What assumption or calculation is incorrect?"
+- **For non-code outputs**: Works for SQL queries, config files, API requests
+  - Example: "This SQL query returns 0 rows but should return 5.
+Analyze why the JOIN condition might be wrong."
+- **For complex codebases**: Narrow scope by asking "Which module/function is most likely responsible?"

 ## References
 - [Chain-of-thought prompting paper](https://arxiv.org/abs/2201.11903)